square/square-nodejs-sdk/doc/api/o-auth.md

 The `grant_type` parameter specifies the type of OAuth request.
 If `grant_type` is `authorization_code`, you must include the authorization code you received when a seller granted you authorization.
 If `grant_type` is `refresh_token`, you must provide a valid refresh token.
-If you are using an old version of the Square APIs (prior to March 13, 2019), `grant_type` can be `migration_token` and you must provide a valid migration token.
+If you're using an old version of the Square APIs (prior to March 13, 2019), `grant_type` can be `migration_token` and you must provide a valid migration token.